February 4, 2025

 Back to top

 We’ve been helping organizations big and small smooth out their patch management for a long time.
 We’ve seen some great patching processes and some… not-so-great ones.
-Take it from us: When a patch management process breaks down, it’s almost always because they didn’t do one of these three things.
+Take it from us: When a patch management process breaks down, it’s almost always for one of these three reasons.

 Your testing should be more than a “pass/fail”.
 To get the most out of the patch testing process, you’ve got to involve end users and application owners.
 Engage them to get their insights about how patches might affect their workflows or app performance, and create feedback loops to let them report issues and find problems early.